Qrael/chunwacom/readme.md

 $ ninja -C build64
 ```

 Or, if you are using Windows and have Visual Studio installed, you may build it with Visual Studio:

 ```
 > meson --backend vs build
-> msbuild build\chunithm-touch.sln
+> msbuild build\chunithm-wacom-tablet.sln
 ```

 ### License
 UNLICENSE

+Headers for WacomMT API are modified from [sample code](https://github.com/Wacom-Developer/wacom-device-kit-windows) provided by Wacom.